 Our level of concern heightened when the property was purchased in 2016 by the neighboring Sri Venkateswara Temple of North Carolina as part of their expansion plan; it became unlikely that the house would be allowed to remain on its original site.

 On May 3, 2019, the Town of Cary announced that it had reached agreement to purchase the house from the Sri Venkateswara Temple, whose leaders had a strong desire that the house be preserved.
 We were relieved that the house would be saved, but unfortunately, the sale was conditioned on the house being moved to a new location.
 The purchase was finalized on October 18, 2019.

 In the May 3rd announcement, Town Manager Sean Stegall said, “I think of the Nancy Jones house as a 216-year-old patient on the operating table who doctors are trying to save from dying.
 That’s what the agreement between the Temple and the Town accomplishes, and now we can take the time we need to work with our citizens on the next chapter Nancy Jones will play in our history.”

 Since acquiring the Nancy Jones House, the Town has worked diligently to preserve the “216-year-old patient,” taking the following steps:

-In an effort to keep the Nancy Jones House listed in the National Register during and after the move, the Town has submitted a relocation report to the N.C.
+In an effort to keep the Nancy Jones House listed in the National Register during and after the move, the Town submitted a relocation report to the N.C.
 State Historic Preservation Office (SHPO).
-The report will be presented by SHPO to the National Register Advisory Committee (NRAC) in October.
-If the NRAC approves, the report will then be forwarded to the National Park Service for final decision.
+The report was presented by SHPO to the National Register Advisory Committee (NRAC) in October.
+After their approval, the report was forwarded to the National Park Service for final decision.

 What do you love about the Nancy Jones House?